Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 `wakeup`:`register` specifies which GPIO interrupt register to use.

-The various Gecko devices specify specific port/pin combinations that will wake the device from EM4 sleep.
+The various Gecko devices specify port/pin combinations that will wake the device from EM4 sleep.
 The device's data sheet will specify what pins can be used, and what GPIO interupt register to use.

 ### class Sleep

-The `Sleep` class provides access to Gecko's sleep functions.
+The JavaScript `Sleep` class provides access to Gecko's sleep functions to scripts.

 	import Sleep from "sleep";